kevinveenbirkenbach/cymais/roles/pc-video-conference/README.md

 # PC-Video-Conference Role

 ## Overview
-Welcome to the `pc-video-conference` role documentation, a part of the `computer-playbook` repository.
+Welcome to the `pc-video-conference` role documentation, a part of the `cymais` repository.
 This role is focused on installing video conferencing software on Linux systems, specifically tailored for personal use and remote work requirements.

 ## Role Tasks
 The `main.yml` file in the `pc-video-conference` role includes tasks for setting up video conferencing tools: